Utah suburb shooting leaves woman, child, male suspect dead

-A man opened fire on a woman and children inside a car in the street of a Salt Lake City suburb Tuesday afternoon, leaving the woman, a boy and the man dead and two other children injured, police said.
+Utah investigators and stunned residents of a middle-class Salt Lake City suburb are trying to understand what led a man to open fire on a woman and children inside a car, leaving the woman, a boy and the man himself dead and two other children injured.

+Police went out to the area in Sandy, Utah, after getting a 911 call Tuesday afternoon about a domestic disturbance, said police Sgt.
+Jason Nielsen.

+They found a bullet-ridden car with smashed windows and blood in the middle of a street next to a second car that police say the suspect used as a ram to stop the first car from leaving the neighborhood.
+An unidentified woman was driving the car in which the victims' were found.
+Police say she picked up the woman and two juveniles in a car acting as a "good Samaritan."

 Nielsen did not immediately know if the gunman killed himself or if someone else involved in the dispute had a gun.